 This is a single-centre retrospective study using the patient files at the academic teaching hospital Dresden-Friedrichstadt from January 2001 to July 2017.
-All patients that could be identified by diagnosis of cutaneous leishmaniasis were included. belayed.
+All patients that could be identified by diagnosis of cutaneous leishmaniasis were included. complex.
+Eventually, L. infantum infection could be belayed.
 Other infections were acquired during holidays in Northern Italy and Crete, Greece.